Permissions Reference¶

 path outside the current workspace has its decision downgraded from Allow to

-Ask — even if the call would otherwise have been auto-approved by tool, bash
+Ask, even if the call would otherwise have been auto-approved by tool, bash

-pattern, or runtime approval.
-The prompt then offers per-directory approval
+prompt then offers per-directory approval options.

 Warning